cvhciKIT/sloth/doc/first_steps.rst

     sloth --config myconfig.py examples/example1_labels.json

 You can now start labeling head locations and eye positions.
-You'll see that for each depending on the chosen annotation, you can either insert a rectangle (this is internally done by the ``RectItemInserter``) or points (using the ``PointItemInserter``).
-For each annotation you can choose an identity between the two supplied options.
+You'll see that -- depending on the chosen annotation -- you can either insert a rectangle (this is internally done by the ``RectItemInserter``) or points (using the ``PointItemInserter``).
+For each annotation you can choose an identity from the two supplied options.

-There are more possibilities to configure the labels, e.g. defining hotkeys, which we have not touched here.
+There are more possibilities to configure the labels, which we have not touched here.
+For example, hotkeys can be defined to quick access to often used label types.
 Refer to :ref:`LABELS` for the full documentation.

-Apart from defining the supported labels in the configuration, other parts of Sloth's behaviour can be configured there as well, e.g. for supporting own label formats with custom containers.
+Apart from defining the supported labels in the configuration, other parts of Sloth's behaviour can be configured there as well, e.g. for supporting custom label formats (using custom containers).
 See :doc:`Configuration <configuration>` for the full reference of all configuration options.

 Next steps
 ==========

+You should quickly familiarize yourself with the :doc:`basic concepts and conventions <concepts>` in Sloth.
-You can now continue by reading about :doc:`all available configuration options <configuration>`, how to write your own :doc:`visualization items <items>`, :doc:`custom inserters <inserters>` or :doc:`custom label containers <containers>`.
+Continue then by reading about :doc:`all available configuration options <configuration>`, how to write your own :doc:`visualization items <items>`, :doc:`custom inserters <inserters>` or :doc:`custom label containers <containers>`.